Reid Hoffman: Teaching

+Hoffman delivered a lecture at the LSE School of Public Policy focusing on the transformative impact of artificial intelligence on society, governance, and global dynamics.
+He was appointed a Visiting Senior Fellow at the school in February 2025.

+In May 2025, Chiba Institute of Technology conferred an honorary doctorate to Hoffman along with Laurene Powell Jobs and Jigme Khesar Namgyel Wangchuck in honor of their contributions to society.

+Together with Prof. Fred Kofman, Senior Leadership Coach at Google, former MIT Professor and Zur Genosar, Israeli businessman and mindfulness teacher, the three founded The Hoffman Kofman Foundation, a non-profit organization that aims to develop leaders into active exemplars of excellence who elicit internal commitment to a shared mission of creating social and economic value from their followers and team members.

+Publications

 The Start-Up of You

 Hoffman is co-author, with Ben Casnocha, of the career book The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform your Career.

 The book was released in the United States on February 14, 2012.
 It argues that individuals should think of themselves as businesses-of-one – the "CEO of their own career" – and draws many parallels between lessons learned from the stories of successful Silicon Valley technology companies and an individual's career.

 Publishers Weekly reviewed the book positively, saying, "with plenty of valuable guidance relevant to any career stage, this book will help readers not only survive professionally in times of uncertainty but stand out from the pack and flourish."
 The Economist said that "Hoffman and Casnocha make a number of astute observations about shifts in the world of work."

-As of September 2012 it had sold more than 100,000 copies.
-It became both a New York Times and Wall Street Journal bestseller.
+The book became both a New York Times and Wall Street Journal bestseller.

 The Alliance

 Hoffman is co-author, with Ben Casnocha and Chris Yeh, of the management book The Alliance: Managing Talent in the Networked Age.

 The book was released in the United States on July 8, 2014.
 It argues that previous career models of lifetime employment and free agency no longer work in a business world defined by continuous change.
 Instead, it proposes that employers and employees should think of each other as "allies" and move from a transactional approach to employment to a "relational" one.
-It proposes a new framework for managers and employers to organize their work, described as "tours of duty."
-Further, it argues why managers should encourage their employees to gather "network intelligence" and why companies and managers should maintain a lifelong relationship with former employees via a corporate alumni network.

 The book became a New York Times bestseller.
 Arianna Huffington named The Alliance "the must-read book of the summer" in 2014.
+A Financial Times review was mixed, noting that those who aren't well-versed on the changing nature of the workplace may find the book useful, but readers looking for more surprising or in-depth insights will be disappointed.

 Blitzscaling

 Hoffman is co-author, with Chris Yeh, of the book Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies.
 The book was released in the United States on October 9, 2018.
-It argues that the secret to starting and scaling massively valuable companies is “blitzscaling”, a set of techniques for “scaling up at a dizzying pace that blows competitors out of the water.”
+It argues that the secret to starting and scaling massively valuable companies is "blitzscaling", a set of techniques for "scaling up at a dizzying pace that blows competitors out of the water."